NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Arazni - Minor Curse.md

-**Minor Curse:** Someone you've wronged gains information they desire about you, with the effects of a critical success at the [[Spells/Commune|Commune]] ritual.
+Someone you've wronged gains information they desire about you, with the effects of a critical success at the [[Spells/Commune|Commune]] ritual.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*